particle-iot/docs/src/content/reference/device-os/wifi-setup-options.md

 # {{title}}

-This page includes information on how to set up Wi-Fi on P2, Photon 2, or Argon devices that are used by your customers who are using a product that you have created on the Particle platform.
+This page includes information on how to set up Wi-Fi on P2, Photon 2, M-SoM or Argon devices that are used by your customers who are using a product that you have created on the Particle platform.

 If you are interested in setting up a single device for your own software development, see [setup options](/getting-started/setup/setup-options).